25 Best Things to Do in Sequoia & Kings Canyon National Park

 Distance: 0.7 miles / 1.1 km

-The Hazelwood Nature Loop Trail in Sequoia’s Giant Forest is one of my personal favorite day hikes because the quick and easy loop is not only filled with beautiful Giant Sequoias and wildflowers, but also because the Hazelwood Meadow is one of the best places to see wildlife in this typically busy area of the park!
+The Hazelwood Nature Loop Trail is a very short and easy day hike among a number of other popular adventures in Sequoia’s Giant Forest, and it’s one of my personal favorite day hikes, as the loop is not only filled with beautiful Giant Sequoias and wildflowers, but Hazelwood Meadow is also one of the better places to see wildlife in a typically busy area of the park!

-To learn more about my experience on this day and how to improve your chances when hiking through the Giant Sequoias, I highly recommend reading more in my separate article linked below.
+To learn more about why I say this and how to improve your chances when hiking through the Giant Sequoias, I highly recommend reading more in my separate article linked below.

 Read My Separate Post: Hazelwood Nature Loop Trail